-The encapsulation of a molecule into a capsule can be monitored by NMR spectroscopy.
-For example, $1_2$ in $C_6D_6$ gives different signals in the H NMR spectra before and after the addition of $CH_4$ .
+Encapsulation of a molecule into a capsule could be monitored by NMR spectroscopy.
+For example, $1_2$ in $C_6D_6$ gave different signals in the H NMR spectra before and after addition of $CH_4$ .

 Compound 2 also forms a rigid and larger dimeric capsule ( $2_2$ ).
-The H NMR spectrum of $2_2$ was measured in C6D6, C6D5F, and a C6D6/C6D5F solvent mixture, with all other conditions kept constant.
-The chemical shifts for the Ha proton of 2 in the above solvents are summarised below, and no other signals from the Ha in 2, except for those listed, were observed.
+The H NMR spectrum of $2_2$ was measured in C6D6, C6D5F, and a C6D6/C6D5F solvent mixture, with all other conditions being kept constant.
+The chemical shifts for the Ha proton of 2 in the above solvents are summarized below, and no other signals from the Ha in 2, except for the listed, were observed.
 Assume that the interior of the capsule is always filled with the largest possible number of solvent molecules and that each signal corresponds to one species of the filled capsule.